Yerrithathachoppa/Yerrithathachoppa/README.md

 **Profile views:** ![Profile views](https://komarev.com/ghpvc/?username=Yerrithathachoppa&color=blue)

 ### 👨‍💼 Professional Summary
 Dynamic and results-driven **Lead Data Analyst** with extensive expertise in developing and maintaining robust **Python** scripts for financial data validation and analysis.
-Currently leveraging expertise at **S&P Global** in the SNL Industry Fundamentals - Asian Bank Department, where I develop and maintain Python scripts for financial data validation and analysis.
+Currently leveraging expertise at **S&P Global** , where I develop and maintain Python scripts for financial data validation and analysis.
 Proficient in **Python**, **Pandas**, and **SQL** for efficient data manipulation, analysis, and reporting.
 Skilled in utilizing **JSON** for data handling and implementing error handling mechanisms with **try-except blocks** to manage exceptions and ensure smooth execution.
 Proven track record in automating data processes, enhancing data accuracy, and collaborating with cross-functional teams to drive product improvement and customer satisfaction.
 ### 📊 What I Do
 - 📊 Specialized in **Data Analytics**, **Business Intelligence**, and **Python Programming**
 - 🔧 Skilled in **Python**, **SQL**, **Power BI**, **Pandas**, **Azure**, **Kafka** and **Advanced Excel**